Finite field: Primitive elements in the algebraic closure

+Such a construction may be obtained by Conway polynomials.

 Quasi-algebraic closure

 Although finite fields are not algebraically closed, they are quasi-algebraically closed, which means that every homogeneous polynomial over a finite field has a non-trivial zero whose components are in the field if the number of its variables is more than its degree.
 This was a conjecture of Artin and Dickson proved by Chevalley (see Chevalley–Warning theorem).